 Oiling requires multiple coats.
 Continue to oil the furniture, wiping away any excess until the teak wood can no longer absorb the oil.
 The teak furniture should have a matte finish without any shiny spots.

+Sealing is a process normally applied to wood during the manufacturing process, or if you've sanded down an existing piece to give it a fresh look.
 Sealing the wood prevents moisture, dirt or bacteria from penetrating while sealing in natural oils and resins.
 Unfortunately, the oils and resins may already be lost.
 Therefore, the initial step in applying a sealer to old teak, is to restore the oil content with a thorough application of teak oil.

 Clean and bleach the wood to an even colour, then oil it until it stops absorbing.
 Wait at least two weeks to let the resins dry before applying the sealer.
 After two weeks, wash the wood and let it dry completely.
 Apply the sealer after removing all surface oil as sealers need an oil free surface to attach to.